lc-jrx/PortaBrick_Arcade/README.md

 ### Games & How to play

 Currently two arcade games are implemented for the BrickBoyColor.
-The first game is the classic "Pong".
-The second one is the well-known game "Snake" from earlier Nokia phones.
+The first game is "BrickPong" – an implementation of the the classic arcade game Pong.
+The second one named "BrickSnake" is an implementation of the well-known game "Snake" from earlier Nokia phones.

 #### Program control